sou7500/sou7500/README.md

 👨‍💻 Responsibilities forced me to think about my career objectives more precisely and score and uplift myself.

-🧩 When started working as a MIS Executive, got interacted with data analysis & visualization, the very first time.
+🧩 When started working as a TRON Associsate, AMAZON, got interacted with data analysis & visualization, the very first time.

 ✔ First analyzed data in Excel using pivot table, submit my first report, I found data analysis is something meant for me.